Rebecca Chaplin (PA to Krina Zondervan)

 In 2007, I was awarded a Wellcome Trust Research Career Development Fellowship and in 2012 became Co-Director of the Endometriosis CaRe centre in Oxford (with Christian Becker).
 I was appointed as Professor of Reproductive and Genomic Epidemiology in 2015.
 I am Fellow by Special Election at St Edmund Hall.

-Other current roles include: Board Member (Secretary), World Endometriosis Society; Chair, Research Directions Committee, World Endometriosis Society/World Endometriosis Research Foundation; Research Advisory Board, Wellbeing of Women UK; Lead for Genetic Discovery & Translation in the Oxford University-Bayer Healthcare Endometriosis Alliance; Scientific Advisory Board member of the Boston Center for Endometriosis (Harvard Medical School, USA); Section Head Endometriosis, Faculty 1000; Scientific Advisory Board member for AbbVie Inc, Bayer HealthCare, and Roche Diagnostics.
+Other current roles include: Board Member (Hon.
+Secretary), World Endometriosis Society; Board Member (Hon.
+Secretary), World Endometriosis Research Foundation; Chair, Research Directions Committee, World Endometriosis Society/World Endometriosis Research Foundation; Research Advisory Board, Wellbeing of Women UK; Lead for Genetic Discovery & Translation in the Oxford University-Bayer Healthcare Endometriosis Alliance; Scientific Advisory Board member of the Boston Center for Endometriosis (Harvard Medical School, USA); Section Head Endometriosis, Faculty 1000; Scientific Advisory Board member for AbbVie Inc, Bayer HealthCare, and Roche Diagnostics.
 I was recognised in 2013 as Outstanding Female Scientist (AcademiaNet, by Wellcome Trust nomination).

 BA MSc DPhil (OXON)

-Professor of Reproductive & Genomic Epidemiology, Co-Director Endometriosis CaRe centre, Director of Graduate Studies
+Head of Department, Professor of Reproductive & Genomic Epidemiology, Co-Director Endometriosis CaRe Centre.

 - Fellow, St Edmund Hall